eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 you're trying to do.
 This is very common when a page has multiple tabs, but all tabs are loaded into the DOM.
 Your test finds the element, but it's on another tab, thus, not interactable.

+It could be also caused by JavaScript blocking some elements until the page has loaded.
+This can be avoided by using `Wait Until Element Is Enabled` (in SeleniumLibrary).